r3dlight/keysas/documentation/user_documentation/windows_firewall.rst

 Windows USB firewall
 ********************

-Keysas system also includes a **USB firewall** for Windows in order to check that:
+**Keysas** system also includes a **USB firewall** for Windows in order to check that:
-- USB stick plugged on user laptop have been checked by a Keysas station
+- USB stick plugged on user laptop have been checked by a Keysas station;
 - Files on the USB stick have been validated by the station.

 .. warning::

-**USB firewall** has for now only been tested on Windows 10 laptop in debug mode.
+ **USB firewall** has only been tested on Windows 10 laptop in debug mode for now.

 Architecture
 ============